Before you do this, examine the liabilities that may come from this arrangement.

 Understanding a guarantor’s role

-Banks wish to recover their loans.
+Banks intend to recover their loans.
 If they find a borrower’s financial standing under doubt, they may ask for a guarantor.
 The guarantor’s role can be either financial or non-financial.
 This difference is key.
 As a non-financial guarantor, it is your responsibility to liaise between the lender and the borrower to resolve any delays in repayment.
 But as a financial guarantor, it is your responsibility to also repay the loan if the borrower fails to do so.

 Hence, before you agree to financially guaranteeing someone’s loan, consider the following things.